Witzko/GameOfLife/Readme.md

 ------------------------------------------------------------------------------------------

 We calculate it a certain number of repetitions, which is an input to our program as well.
 The code is only executed by one single process (rank == 0).
-The times taken by MPI_WTime() are averaged later, and we store it in a std::vector.
+The times taken by MPI_WTime() are averaged later, and we store them in a std::vector.

 **Step 5:** We finalize MPI and Post Process the data --> output a summary of dead and alive cells, average time of calculation